UMBC Resource Page for Sexual Misconduct and Other Related Misconduct

 - RAC: Main lobby, male and female restrooms

-Gender-neutral restrooms, or single-use restrooms, are available to people identifying as gender-variant and transgender, as well as all gender identities, who may be concerned about privacy and limiting attention with restroom use.
+All gender restrooms, or single-use restrooms, are available to people identifying as gender-variant and transgender, as well as all gender identities, who may be concerned about privacy and limiting attention with restroom use.
 These spaces also support families with children or a dependent adult of a different gender and/or persons with disabilities with an attendant of a different gender.

-Gender-neutral restrooms are located in the following buildings:
+All gender restrooms are located in the following buildings:

 - Performing Arts and Humanities Building: 2nd Floor